Lucho Plátano: Murder of Daniel Valdés

 On January 17, 2023, Vásquez attempted to steal the car belonging to Daniel Valdés Donoso.
 After seeing the robbery taking place, Valdés raised his shirt to shoot Vásquez with his weapon assigned by the Investigations Police (PDI), but the latter shot him four times in the face, killing him.
 According to Vásquez's driver, Gabriel Inostroza Morales, he realized that Valdés was a PDI commissioner only after the murder.
 Vásquez spent the next three weeks hiding from the authorities in his partner's apartment, located in the commune of San Ramón.
 After the events, he tried to sell Valdés' gun.

 Capture

 Vásquez was finally captured and detained by the PDI, in a collaboration between its homicide, robbery and crime, anti-narcotics departments and organized crime brigades, and the tactical reaction brigade on 8 February, after spending 22 days in hiding.

 After being arrested, three people belonging to the street gang of Vásquez, including his personal driver and his partner, were formalized as concealers.
 He is currently under preventive detention in the high-security module of the Rancagua Prison on charges of simple robbery, robbery with intimidation, theft of property for public use, frustrated homicides and consummated homicides.

+Legal proceedings

+His trial began on 26 January 2026.
+He faced life imprisonment on top of over 100 years' imprisonment.
+In April 2026, he was ultimately sentenced to simple life imprisonment, plus 61 years.